iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="net.hscni.covidtracker 1 reviews"/>
 </p>

+> The app told me to self isolate for a period of 10 days which ended 2 days before I got the notification.<br> :date: __2021-02-11 08:32:39__

+> Its not working...I have uninstalled it twice and reinstalled and its not even doing checks.
+I havent received anything from this app.
+This needs fixed if its designed to help prevent spread of Covid-19 and save lives.
+Very disappointed<br> :date: __2021-02-11 01:43:48__

+> Absolute waste of time.
+Even after spending 12 days in hospital and being exposed to co-vid, I received nothing from this app<br> :date: __2021-02-10 13:17:55__

 > I used this app from I tested positive it has never turned red etc like it suppose to 😡<br> :date: __2021-02-06 15:42:06__